britt-bolin/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD Candidate in Political Science" institution = "Graduate School of Economic and Social Sciences," institution = "University of Mannheim"
+  course = "PhD Candidate in Political Science" institution = "University of Mannheim"

 [[education.courses]]